mendix/docs/content/en/docs/appstore/modules/data-widgets/tree-node.md

 ## 3 Configuration

-Drag and drop the Tree Node widget onto the page and use the configuration properties described in the following sections.
+Drag the Tree Node widget onto the page and use the configuration properties described in the following sections.

 ### 3.1 General Tab {#general}